As He's Impeached, Trump Denies to Rally-Goers That He Always Has to Flush the Toilet 10 Times

 You know, the one thing that came out really good about being in this business, they used to say I wore a hairpiece...

-To reiterate: The president spent part of the night he was impeached telling a rally in Wisconsin that it is not him who poops too much for it to go down in a single flush, but “you” who poops too much for it to go down in a single flush.
+To reiterate: The president spent part of the night he was impeached telling a rally in Michigan that it is not him who poops too much for it to go down in a single flush, but “you” who poops too much for it to go down in a single flush.

 At other points during the rally, according to a excerpts posted to Twitter by Media Matters’ Parker Malloy and Vox journalist Aaron Rupar, he rambled about how enemy forces “can’t see” stealth fighters, rattled off a make-believe conversation between Bill and Hillary Clinton, said he could still lock up Hillary Clinton, called Representative Adam Schiff unattractive, touted nonexistent plans for the “greatest health care ever” while bragging about the rollback of the Affordable Care Act’s individual mandate, and suggested that late Representative John Dingell is in hell.

-Note: Correction: On second reference, we referred to Battle Creek as in Wisconsin.
-As mentioned in the first paragraph, it’s in Michigan.
-We regret the error.